Best Android TV Box 2019 – The Ultimate Buying Guide

 Strengths and Weaknesses

 Android TV itself as a subset of Google’s mobile ecosystem has its usual mix of issues.
 The Mi Box’s UI and search functions mostly prioritize first party or Google partner content from the Play Store by generally ranking them at the top of most result tables.
-Its section for recommendations rarely suggests content of much relevance to what you’re currently experiencing, although the app recommendations can be more useful.
+Its section for recommendations rarely suggests the content of much relevance to what you’re currently experiencing, although the app recommendations can be more useful.

 This model can also act as a Google Cast receiver, enabling it to work with applications that support Cast but not Android TV standalone boxes.
 Compared to Google’s similarly-priced Chromecast Ultra, standalone media players like this have the advantage as they can duplicate the majority of the Ultra’s Cast functions with the addition of Android TV’s richer UI and universal search and streaming features.